One of the most common topics we get asked is how to lay the perfect shed concrete slab for your new shed.

-Don’t let the concreter try and talk you out of the joints or saw cuts: they serve an important purpose.
+Don’t let a concreter talk you out of the joints or saw cuts: they serve an important purpose.

 After the slab has cured for a week or so, it’s possible to fill the cuts and joints with an appropriate filler to keep out small stones and gravel.

-As you can see, building a slab for your shed is all about preparing properly, and having competent people doing the work.
+As you can see, laying a concrete slab for your shed is all about preparing properly and having competent people doing the work.

 You’ll find your shed will be completely transformed by having the perfect concrete floor, but you need to follow the appropriate steps to achieve outstanding results.